Suphachai Chearavanont: 2015-2018: C.P. Group CEO

-2019-2024: Recent CP Group projects
+2019-2025: CP Group projects

 In June 2019, he succeeded Dhanin Chearavanont as True Corporation's chairman.
 In 2019, Chearavanont announced that CP Group was working with the Thai government to build a $7.4 billion rail network, as well as a train station, mall, hotel, convention center, and rail research center in Bangkok.
 At C.P.
 Group he currently oversees "group-wide strategies on sustainability policies and corporate communications," heading several social responsibility and sustainability-related committees.
 In September 2019, he led the CP Group team that launched an artificial reef project in Thailand.
 Among other projects, in 2020 he formed a CP Group program to limit deforestation in the Pua District by helping farmers replace maize with crops such as coffee.

 In May 2020, Chearavanont announced C. Group would not be laying off any of its 400,000 employees due to COVID-19, and that it had hired 20,000 delivery workers since the start of the pandemic.
 Also in 2020, he oversaw CP Group's acquisition of Chilindo for $18 million, with the company to "complement" CP Group's WeMall shopping platform and enter the international market.
 He described buying Chilindo as a "pilot project" to establish a Thai e-commerce platform.
 Also in 2020, as chairman of the company Eastern High-Speed Rail Linking Three Airports he was overseeing the construction of a high-speed railway project in Thailand.

 In 2021, he led the exploration of equal partnership between True Corporation Public Company Limited (True) and Total Access Communication Public Company Limited (dtac).
-Following the successful completion of the amalgamation of True and dtac in March 2023, the newly formed organization appointed him Chair of the Board of Directors.
+Following the successful completion of the amalgamation of True and dtac in March 2023, the newly formed organization appointed him chair of the board of directors.
 The new entity focuses on developing technology-driven businesses, fostering a digital ecosystem, and establishing a start-up investment fund to promote innovation.

 In Nov 2023, he introduced the concept of “Sustainable Intelligence,” emphasizing the integration of technology, people, and sustainability within the framework of the 5.0 era.
 He advocated for the business sector to serve as a significant learning resource for Thai children and youth, aiming to nurture their development as researchers, influential leaders, and key contributors to both national and global progress.
-He remains committed to empowering the younger generation, recognizing them as the driving force for the nation’s and the world’s future.
+He remains committed to empowering the younger generation, recognizing them as the driving force for the nation's and the world's future.
 His vision prioritizes advancing science and technology while upholding ethical principles, fostering positive change toward a sustainable, inclusive society where no one is left behind.